RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

 Returns the _i_-th codepoint in _string_, or the null string if _string_ has less than _i_ codepoints.

+    CODEPOINT(codepoint, property)

+For example, ``CODEPOINT(s, "Name")``.

 CODEPOINT and CODEPOINTS work like WORD and WORDS.
 (Rust uses CHARS, but (1) CHARS is already the name of a BIF in Rexx, and (2) since codepoints are _not_ characters, it's best if the BIF name reflects it.)

     CODEPOINTS(string)

 Number of codepoints in _string_.

+    UNICODE(string)

+Returns 1 if _string_ is an unicode string, and 0 otherwise.

+    UNICODE(string,"Encoding")

+Returns the encoding used to produce the string.
+It's databable whether this value should be ratained or not.

+  UNICODE(string, "Normalized"[, normalizaton])

+Returns 1 when the _string_ is normalized under the _normalization_ form.
+Default is "NFC".